krassowski/jupyterlab-go-to-definition/README.md

 ## Symlink workaround (jump to any file outside of the project root)

-JupyterLab attempts to protect users from accessing system files by restricting the accessible files to those withing the directory it was started in.
-If you wish to jump to any file, you cold use a symlink workaround as follows:
+JupyterLab attempts to protect users from accessing system files by restricting the accessible files to those within the directory it was started in (so called project root).
+If you wish to jump to files outside of the project root, you cold use a symlink workaround as follows:
   1. create `.jupyter_symlinks` in the top directory of your JupyterLab project, and
   2. symlink your `home`, `usr`, or any other location which includes the files that you wish to make possible to open in there.
 The Linux following commands demonstrate the idea: